 Like any other machine, an espresso machine, no matter how great or premium, has a few shortcomings you need to know before making your final choice.

 - Whipping up a great cup of coffee using an espresso machine requires some skills that you will take some time to amass.
 Do not expect to make fabulous coffee as soon as the machine lands on your door.

-- You may need some extra equipment that could both add to the cost and noise and may require some time getting used to it.
+- You may need some extra equipment that could both add to the cost and noise and may require some time to get used to it.

-- You may end up generating more waste using this, as espresso machines are not fully efficient.
+- You may generate more waste using this, as espresso machines are not fully efficient.

 Bean To Cup

 Espresso vs Bean To Cup: Which One Should You Go For?

 Both espresso and bean-to-cup coffee machines have their merits and demerits.
 You need to go with one that best suits your needs and temperaments.
 If you want convenience, go for a bean-to-cup machine; if you want taste and variety, an espresso will be better suited.